 Alongside the diagram there are photos of charcoal, plant fragments, pollen and small stones, all found in the peat core and illustrations of how the landscape will have looked at certain points in its history.
-Click on the image gallery below to see these in more detail.

 - Lowland raised bog is one of Western Europe’s rarest and most threatened habitats.
 The area of lowland raised bog in the UK has decreased by around 94% over the last two centuries from c 95,000 ha to c 6,000 ha at the present day.
 800 ha of the lowland bogs that remain are within Wales.
 Much of it needs restoration to bring it back to its natural state.